-Both the Federal and State laws are silent as to the manner of locating a mill site.
+The hearing and any appeal that may be made from the Bureau's decision shall follow the rules of practice of the DeBoth the Federal (30 USCA $\S$ 42) and State laws are silent as to the manner of locating a mill site.
 However, a location notice should be posted and a copy recorded.
 No annual assessment work is required.
-See Appendix, Page I for 1960 amendment to Federal Statutes.